u1f383/u1f383.github.io/_posts/2025-03-29-the-evolution-of-COW-2.markdown

 But if the data's still on disk (or has been swapped out), the kernel has to load it into RAM, and that's a major fault.

 To avoid major faults, filesystems like EXT4 try to keep frequently used data in the page cache.
 When a process requests the data, the kernel can serve it straight from memory.
-To flush modified data back to disk, you can use `SYS_sync()` or similar calls.
+To flush modified data back to disk, you can use `sys_sync()` or similar calls.

 The hierarchy of file access in Linux is as follows: